MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoft-r-tutorial-R2RevoScaleR.md

 	 [1] "/Users/joe"

+> [!Tip]
+> On Windows, the working directory is probably a bin folder in program files, and by default you won't have permission to save the file at that location.
+Use *setwd("/Users/TEMP")* to change the working directory to /Users/TEMP and save the file.

 You can then read the data into R using the `read.table` function.
 The argument *header=TRUE* specifies that the first line is a header of variable names:

 	msStats <- read.table("msStats.txt", header=TRUE)